openquoll/react-mug/docs/guide/eb8ec2b.md

 export * as QueryableModule from './QueryableMug';
 ```

-Then, it gets plugged back in the counter state:
+It, then, gets plugged back into the counter state:

 ```ts
 // CounterMug.ts